-But, with our hearts playing such a large part in keeping us alive and healthy and, you probably think you know a lot about the heart but, in reality what do we really know?
-To learn more about how your circulatory system we have gathered some facts about the hear that you should know.
+They play such a huge part in keeping us alive and healthy and, you probably think you know a lot about the heart but, in reality what do we really know?
+To learn more about how your circulatory system works, we have gathered some interesting facts about the heart that we think you will find insightful.

-1. The circulatory system is made up of the heart, veins and arteries.
-It is the heart's job to pump oxygenated blood from its left side into your arteries and around your body, whereas veins carry away unwanted carbon dioxide and waste products to the right side of the heart which in turn pumps the blood to the lungs where it is then re-oxygenated.
+- The circulatory system is made up of the heart, veins and arteries.
+It is the heart's job to pump oxygenated blood from its left side into your arteries and around your body.
+On the other hand, veins carry away unwanted carbon dioxide and waste products to the right side of the heart which in turn pumps the blood to the lungs where it is then re-oxygenated.

-- The heart can pump 2,000 gallons of blood around 60,000 miles of blood vessels every day thanks to three layers of tissue, first of all, there is the pericardium, which is a thin outer lining that protects and surrounds your heart.
-Then you have the myocardium, a thick muscular middle layer that contracts and squeezes blood out of your heart.
-Lastly, there is the endocardium, a thin inner lining that separates the four chambers of the heart.
+- The heart can pump 2,000 gallons of blood around 60,000 miles of blood vessels every day thanks to three layers of tissue that it is made up of.
+The pericardium is a thin outer lining that protects and surrounds your heart, the myocardium is a thick muscular middle layer that contracts and squeezes blood out of your heart and, the endocardium is a thin inner lining that separates the four chambers of the heart.

-3. Although on average our hearts are the size of our own fists, as a muscle our heart has the potential to grow or shrink in size.
+- Your heart has the potential to grow and shrink in size.
 Due to this, regular exercise is an important factor when it comes to keeping your heart healthy.
-The more physically fit a person is, the more likely that they have a larger heart that is able to pump blood around the body in fewer beats per minute.
-Similarly, our pulse can demonstrate if or heart is unhealthy as a high heart rate can relate to health conditions such as heart disease or high blood pressure.
+The more physically fit a person is, the more likely that they have a larger heart that is able to pump blood around the body, in fewer beats per minute.
+Similarly, your pulse can demonstrate if your heart is unhealthy as a high heart rate can relate to health conditions including heart disease or high blood pressure.
 Your heartbeat can also change depending on what music you are listening to.

-5. To ensure that your heart stays as healthy as possible there are choices that you can make.
-There are obvious changes such as, not smoking, eating unprocessed high-quality foods, animal-based omega-3 fats and exercising that will help maintain a healthy heart.
+- To ensure that your heart stays as healthy as possible there are choices that you can make.
+Obvious changes such as; not smoking, eating unprocessed high-quality foods, animal-based omega-3 fats and exercising all help to maintain a healthy heart.
 Other methods include managing stress and mental well-being and receiving an optimum level of vitamin D.